-A. Factors for Determining Method of Sale

-- Considerations which support a competitive sale process include, but are not limited to the following: the Financial Obligation has an unenhanced credit rating favorable to the market; the market is familiar and comfortable with the project being financed and the structure of the financing or rental payments; the Financial Obligation is appropriately sized to attract investors without a concerted effort; and interest rates and other economic factors are stable and market demand is strong. - 2.
-Considerations which support a negotiated sale process include, but are not limited to the following: whether the Financial Obligation is of significant size for the market; market timing will be critical factor in garnering the lowest possible interest rate; the financing requires a complex or innovative structure; the market has concerns about the credit quality of the Financial Obligation; and the market is unfamiliar with the project, the structure of the financing or the revenues pledged for annual repayment.

-B. Initiating a Competitive Sale
+- A. Factors for Determining Method of Sale. - (1) Considerations which support a competitive sale process include, but are not limited to the following: the Financial Obligation has an unenhanced credit rating favorable to the market; the Financial Obligation is appropriately sized to attract investors without a concerted effort; and interest rates and other economic factors are stable and market demand is strong. - (2) Considerations which support a negotiated sale process include, but are not limited to the following: the Financial Obligation is not large enough to attract market interest; market timing will be a critical factor in garnering the lowest possible interest rate; the financing requires a complex or innovative structure; the market has concerns about the credit quality of the Financial Obligation; and the market is unfamiliar with the project, the structure of the financing or the revenues pledged for annual repayment. - B. Initiating a Competitive Sale.

-1. Notice of Sale

 The Official Notice of Sale (the "Notice") will be published in the most appropriate method of advertisement, such as MSRB's EMMA website.
 The Notice will announce the State's intent to sell Financial Obligations and will contain references to relevant security and structural information that interested bidders may require.
-The Notice will clearly indicate the permissible discounts, premiums and basis of award, including additional requirements to acknowledge MSRB and SEC compliance.

-C. Parameters for Underwriter Selection for a Negotiated Sale

-When the State Treasurer determines that a competitive or negotiated sale is in the best interests of the State, the State Treasurer may retain underwriters to execute the sale of Financial Obligations.

-1. Co-Managers and Selling Groups
+The Notice will clearly indicate the permissible discounts, premiums and basis of award, including additional requirements to acknowledge MSRB and SEC compliance. - C. Parameters for Underwriter Selection for a Negotiated Sale.
+When the State Treasurer determines that a negotiated sale is in the best interests of the State, the State Treasurer may retain underwriters to execute the sale of Financial Obligations. - (1) Co-Managers and Selling Groups.
 If underwriter co-managers and/or a selling group are deemed appropriate to the sale of Financial Obligations, those underwriters will be engaged by the State Treasurer.
 Underwriters will be selected by an open and competitive bidding process.